TomyCesaille/interact-steve.js/README.md

 - [x] Host the demo website
 - [ ] Add animation types with multi-toggle-button component (not only linear)
-- [ ] Support more meshes with multi-toggle-button component (not only box)
+- [ ] Support more meshes with multi-toggle-button component (not only square box)
 - [ ] More components !
 - [x] Eat more vegetables